 Amy just nodded and placed the cat carrier on the ground and opened the latch.
 Liza stuck her head out and looked around before deciding it was safe to come out.
-She walked the perimeter of the enclosed courtyard then settled down next to a small koi pond at took a bath.
+She walked the perimeter of the enclosed courtyard then settled down next to a small koi pond and took a bath.
 Maddy laughed.

 "That's a good idea, Liza.
 Mummy needs a good bath too."
 Amy said to the kitty.
 "Oh, well, if you're going to take a bath, the stopper for the tub is in the medicine cabinet over the sink.
-Leon will show you."
+Leon will show you.
+I think there's some epsom salts too."
 Maddy smiled again and disappeared into the kitchen.
 Amy followed Leon around through the house to the back left corner and graciously accepted her accommodations.